nazomikan/PubsubJS/README.md

     $(favoriteIcon).bind('click', function (evt) {
         var id = $(evt.currentTarget).data('id');
-        pubsub.publish('favorite:add', null, id);
+        pubsub.publish('favorite.add', null, id);
-        // want to change the class when "favorite:add" is completed.
+        // want to change the class when "favorite.add" is completed.
         // ex. $(evt.currentTarget).addClass('is-added');
-        // However, since the processing of "favorite:add" is async,
+        // However, since the processing of "favorite.add" is async,
         // I can not write it here.
     });

 This can be solved by using the pubsub#Context.

     // in jQuery
-    pubsub.subscribe('favorite:add', function (context, id) {
+    pubsub.subscribe('favorite.add', function (context, id) {
         $.ajax({
             url: xxx,
             data: {id: id}